-15.4.7 On balance, this policy scores Green.
+This policy scores Green.
 By seeking to meet the identified housing needs of the whole community, this policy should strongly contribute to the achievement of a number of the objectives, most particularly those concerned with social inclusion.
-It may also promote a number of objectives by encouraging housing to be built to Lifetime Homes standards.

 Policy 22: Affordable Housing